donaldboulton/minimal-mistakes/_posts/2018-02-22-post-Letter-Avatar.md

 Use disqus below to comment or add ideas to this conception.

 {% include gallery.html gallery_id="gallery1" %}
-{% include galleries caption="Gravtar, Avatar, Letter Avatar." %}
+{% include gallery caption="Gravtar, Avatar, Letter Avatar." %}